Easy Chocolate Valentine’s Day Bark Recipe

 I recommend storing any leftover chocolate bark in an airtight container.
 You are welcome to wrap each piece individually in plastic wrap or parchment paper.
 This will help keep each piece additionally fresh.

 The bark will keep at room temperature for roughly 5-7 days.
-If stored in the refrigerator, the bark should stay fresh for about 2-3 weeks.
+The bark should stay fresh for about 2-3 weeks if stored in the refrigerator.

 Can chocolate bark be frozen?

 Yes!
-This chocolate bark freezes really well.
-I recommend wrapping each individual piece of bark in plastic wrap or parchment paper.
-I like to place the individually wrapped pieces in a gallon size freezer back.
-If properly wrapped and stored in the freezer, the chocolate bark should keep for about 6 months.
+This chocolate bark freezes well.
+I recommend wrapping each piece of bark in plastic wrap or parchment paper.
+I like to place the individually wrapped pieces in a gallon-size freezer back.
+If properly wrapped and stored in the freezer, the chocolate bark should be good for about 6 months.

 What toppings can be used to decorate the chocolate bark?

-What is really fun about this recipe is how versatile it is.
-I made this recipe for Valentine’s Day, so I used red/pink sprinkles and the white/pink chocolate pearls.
-If you are interested in making this chocolate bark recipe with other decorations and flavors, here are some fun and delicious ideas.
+What is fun about this recipe is how versatile it is.
+I made this recipe for Valentine’s Day, so I used red/pink sprinkles and white/pink chocolate pearls.
+If you’re interested in making this chocolate bark recipe with other decorations and flavors, here are some fun and delicious ideas.

-- Dried fruit – Cherries, goji berries, apricots, raisins, or dried cranberries – would all be great options for some added fiber!
+• Dried fruit – Cherries, goji berries, apricots, raisins, or dried cranberries – would be great options for a little added fiber!

 Final Word

 Well, you probably know I love chocolate by now.
-Well, this easy chocolate bark recipe you can make any time you want a piece or two of chocolate candy for a delicious treat.
+This easy chocolate bark recipe can be made any time you want a piece or two of chocolate candy for a delicious treat.
 It also makes a great gift to give to friends and family!

-Most of the ingredients you may have in your pantry, so let me know if you make this with family or friends.
+Most of the ingredients you may have in your pantry, so let me know if you make this with family or friends using your creative touch, I’d love to hear your story.
 May God bless this world, Linda

 Chocolate Truffles by Linda